rachitpareek/data-x-proj-9/README.md

 | **reliable** | Sources that circulate news and information in a manner consistent with traditional and ethical practices in journalism (Remember: even credible sources sometimes rely on clickbait-style headlines or occasionally make mistakes.
 No news organization is perfect, which is why a healthy news diet consists of multiple sources of information). |

 ### Model Interpretation
+ #### Notebooks:
+  The directory contains codes that were used for expirmenting with the models and the finalised code for the BERT model.
+The codes were written in Jupyter Notebook environment and this are all .ipynb files.
+  - RandomForest_datax_final.ipynb : code used in low tech demo for a random forest model that would serve as a placeholder while the team worked on implementing BERT.
+Ramdom Forest was chosen due to its suitability for classification problems and quick implementability.
+  - training_bert.ipynb : code used to train BERT model, and outputting model metrics and confusion matrix over prediction for the test set. pre-trained BERT Base Uncased model is trained upon the dataset from FakeNewsChallenge's 10000 rows in the PyTorch environment.
+  - code_to_predict.ipynb : code that shows how to make a prediction with the saved BERT model for a sample text.
+  - training_bertnewarch.ipynb : code that adds additional drop-put layers to BERT model to improve performance.

 ### Performance